Elgin, Illinois: Economy

-Arts, recreation and conservation
+Arts and culture

 Elgin is home to the Elgin Symphony Orchestra.
 Other classical music groups include the Elgin Youth Symphony Orchestra, the Elgin Master Chorale, and the Elgin Children's Chorus.
 Outdoor music can be heard at the Wing Park Bandshell.
-Theatre groups include the Janus Theatre Company, Elgin Theatre Company, the Independent Players, Children's Theatre of Elgin, Fox Valley Youth Theatre, and Nothing Special Productions.
+Theatre groups include the Janus Theatre Company, Elgin Theatre Company, the Independent Players, Children's Theatre of Elgin, Fox Valley Theatre Company, The Home Creative Company, and Nothing Special Productions.
 Together, The Hemmens Cultural Center and Elgin Community College's Visual & Performing Arts Center host dozens of performances a year by performers ranging from Chicago's Hubbard Street Dance Company to comedian Bill Maher.

 After losing many landmark businesses in the 1980s, downtown Elgin experienced a renaissance in the 1990s with the arrival of the Grand Victoria riverboat casino and improvement in the local economy.
 Many historic buildings have been transformed into stylish clubs and restaurants.